Ukraine reports Russians trying to storm Mariupol plant

 “Unfortunately, the enemy doesn’t have such a concept as a major religious holiday,” Kozytskyy wrote.

 Mariupol has taken on outsize importance in the war.
-Capturing it would deprive the Ukrainians of a vital port and allow Russia to create a land corridor with the Crimean Peninsula, which Moscow seized from Ukraine in 2014.
+Fully capturing it would deprive the Ukrainians of a vital port and allow Russia to create a land corridor with the Crimean Peninsula, which Moscow seized from Ukraine in 2014.

 Taking over the city also would allow Putin to throw more of his forces into the potentially climactic battle for the Donbas and its coal mines, factories and other industries.